 Prostate cancer is the most common male cancer, with around 400,000 new cases every year in Europe.
 In the UK, there are over 46,000 new cases of prostate cancer every year, leading to more than 11,000 deaths (4).
 2015 figures show that for the first time there were more prostate cancer deaths than breast cancer deaths in the UK.

 Commenting, Professor Hein Van Poppel, (EAU Adjunct Secretary General, University Hospitals of the Leuven), said:

 "This is a significant study.
 Prostate cancer can only really be confirmed by a biopsy, which is invasive and, like almost all medical procedures, caries some risk of side-effects.
 Of course, in the majority of men who have a biopsy no cancer is found.
 This work shows that using MRI to decide whether or not to perform a biopsy has the potential to save around a quarter of a million European men each year from going through the biopsy procedure, and so may be cost-effective in the long run.
 MRI use also shows up small aggressive cancers at a curable stage, and allows us to delay or simply not perform biopsies for some cancers which will not turn out to be dangerous.
 We need time to digest the study, but at first reading it looks like it has the potential to change clinical practice".

 Note: Professor van Poppel was not involved in this research, this is an independent comment

-*News Release by European Association of Urology: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (European Association of Urology).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.